 Even though people are starting to fret about this issue, in reality, insecticide resistance is nothing new.
 It started to develop almost at the same time as the manufacture and use of the first insecticides for malaria eradication in the 1940s.

 However, with how much we now use insecticides on a daily basis, this has become a much more common occurrence.
-The more we use different types of insecticides, the more immune mosquitoes are becoming to these chemicals.
+The more we use different types of insecticides, the more immune mosquitoes become to these chemicals.
 So, we might soon experience a time when nothing can kill mosquitoes because they’ll have developed a resistance to all known insecticides.

-Why are insects becoming insecticide resistant?
+Why are insects becoming insecticide-resistant?

 One of the main reasons for the rapid development of insecticide resistance is mutations.
 Mosquitoes overproduce certain enzymes, which absorb the insecticide before it can get to their nervous system and kill them.
 The Culex pipiens species, for example, overproduce enzymes esterase A and B. These enzymes absorb the insecticide before it can do any harm to the mosquito.